Trump aides were in constant touch with senior Russian officials during campaign

 Both the frequency of the communications during early summer and the proximity to Trump of those involved "raised a red flag" with US intelligence and law enforcement, according to these officials.
 The communications were intercepted during routine intelligence collection targeting Russian officials and other Russian nationals known to US intelligence.

-Among several senior Trump advisers regularly communicating with Russian nationals were then-campaign manager Paul Manafort and then-adviser Michael Flynn.
+Among several senior Trump advisers regularly communicating with Russian nationals were then-campaign chairman Paul Manafort and then-adviser Michael Flynn.

 Officials emphasized that communications between campaign staff and representatives of foreign governments are not unusual.
 However, these communications stood out to investigators due to the frequency and the level of the Trump advisers involved.
 Investigators have not reached a judgment on the intent of those conversations.